projectara/greybus-spec/source/bridged_phy.rst

     Offset   Field           Size    Value           Description
     =======  ==============  ======  ==========      ===========================
-    0        which           1       Number          Controller-relative GPIO line number 1        value           1       0 or 1          Initial value
+    0        which           1       Number          Controller-relative GPIO line number 1        value           1       0 or 1          Initial value (0 is low, 1 is high)
     =======  ==============  ======  ==========      ===========================

 .. todo::
     Possibly make this a mask to allow multiple values to be set at once.

-For the *value* field, 0 is low, and 1 is high.

 Greybus GPIO Set Response
 """""""""""""""""""""""""